sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/Cast.md

 			        // Explicit conversion is required to cast back to derived type.
 			        // Note: This will compile but will throw an exception at run time if the right-side
-			        // object is not in fact a Giraffe. var g2 : Giraffe = a as Giraffe
+			        // object is not in fact a Giraffe. var g2 : Giraffe
+			        g2 = a as Giraffe
 			        [:Off]
 			    }
 			}
 		[:End:]

-A cast operation between reference types does not change the run-time type of the underlying object; it only changes the type of the value that is being used as a reference to that object.
+A casting operation between reference types does not change the run-time type of the underlying object; it only changes the type of the value that is being used as a reference to that object.